ZehraMogulkoc/Pedal_To_Future/README.md

 # 🚲 Pedal to Future
- A working meditation app built in Flutter using Firebase/Firestore.
+ A working sustainable transportatıon app built in Flutter using Firebase.
  If you liked our work, don’t forget to ⭐ star the repo to show your support.
  Note: Uygulama test aşamasında olduğu için Adım Sayısı sadece tanımladığımız google fit hesaplarında hesaplanabiliyor.
  </p>Test Google Hesabı: mprogramming205@gmail.com     Şifre: takecareofyou